 Hancock School is a unique, special place.
-In addition to a strong academic program, students learn what it means to be part of a community.
+In addition to a strong academic program, art and music education, physical education, and mindfulness, students learn what it means to be part of a community.
 Our mission ends with the sentence "To prepare our students for an ever-changing world, we believe education is the shared responsibility of the student, home, school, and community."
 Following is our handbook that outlines our expectations, policies, and procedures that keep our students safe, engaged, and challenged.